cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/namespaces.rst

 namespace, however, can be used by anyone, though like all reserved namespaces, it cannot be deleted.

-Once created, these namespace properties (ID, display name, description) cannot be altered.
-The only method for changing them is to delete the namespace and recreate it.

 Independent and Non-hierarchal
 ==============================